willijar/pyAutoMark/docsrc/source/schema.rst

 :github:
     :url: url for organisation on github (if applicable)
     :assignment: Title of github assignment (prefix for student repositories)
+    :branch: Name of default branch to use in student's repositories - default: 'main'
 :fixtures: (list) List of pytest fixture sets to use
 :path:
     :tests: (Path) file path to tests - default: 'tests'